Eloping at the Dark Hedges: The Ultimate Elopement & Photography Guide (2026)

-If you’re dreaming of something epic, enchanting, and a little bit eerie (in the best way possible), let me introduce you to one of the most iconic photo locations in County Antrim…
+If you’re dreaming of something epic, cinematic, and just a touch eerie (in the most magical way possible), let me introduce you to one of the most famous elopement photo locations in Northern Ireland…

-The Dark Hedges — where twisted beech trees meet windswept romance, and where couples come to live out their fantasy elopement dreams (with maybe a few dragons in the distance).
+The Dark Hedges — a tunnel of twisted beech trees where fairytales meet fantasy, and where couples from the U.S. and beyond come to live out their dream Ireland elopement (with maybe a dragon or two in the distance if you’re a Game of Thrones fan).

 If the trees look familiar, that’s because they are.